LG Electronics: Mobile phones

+LG Electronics used to manufacture mobile phones from 1995 to 2021, selling to the domestic market only (as Cyon) until 2000 where it was in the shadow of Samsung Anycall.
+LG released its first GSM network phones during 2001 although had also marketed CDMA phones before then in the U.S. LG made its breakthrough during the mid and late 2000s: it launched its highly popular LG Chocolate in worldwide in 2006 which popularised touch-sensitivity.
+The following year it released the world's first capacitive touchscreen phone LG Prada, and Shine, cementing its focus on design: its phones during this era have led to LG being called alongside Apple as one of the pioneers of the rise of touchscreens.
+By 2008 LG had entered the top 3 worldwide leaders in mobile phones.

+There was further success with the Cookie which helped to bring touchscreens to the budget market, and with the Lollipop flip phone that became very popular in South Korea.
+However the company had trouble with competing in smartphones.
+In 2010, LG released the Optimus smartphone, which would span into a series.
+The following year saw the release of the LG Optimus 3D, the world's first mobile phone with glasses-free 3D display, and LG Optimus 2X, the first with a dual-core processor.
+In 2012 LG worked with Google to build the Nexus 4 smartphone.

-LG Electronics used to manufacture smartphones and tablet devices.
-Other than the G3, LG officially unveiled the curved smartphone, G Flex, on 27 October 2013.
-LG released it in South Korea in November 2013 and later announced releases in Europe, the rest of Asia and North America.
+Other than the G3, LG officially unveiled the curved smartphone, LG G Flex, on 27 October 2013.
 At Consumer Electronics Show in January 2014, LG announced a US release for the G2 across several major carriers.
 In 2015, LG released LG G4 globally in late May through early June.
 On 7 September 2016, LG unveiled the V20, and the V30 was announced on 31 August 2017.
 LG G6 was officially announced during MWC 2017 on 26 February 2017.
 The G7 ThinQ model was announced at a 2 May 2018 media briefing.
+In 2020, the LG Wing was introduced with two displays and a swivel design.

 In April 2021, after months of speculation, LG confirmed that the smartphone division will be officially shut down in July 2021.
 The decision to shut down LG Mobile came about from poor sales caused by stiff competition from rival Samsung and Chinese brands such as Oppo and Xiaomi.
 LG became the first major smartphone brand to completely withdraw from the market.

-Tablet computers

-In 2014, LG announced three new additions to the G series of tablets, which have LG's Knock Code feature, allowing users to unlock devices with a series of taps.
-The tablets also feature Q Pair which allows tablets to sync up with a smartphone, with phone calls and text messages passed on to the tablet in real time.